Annex-Engineering/Belay/docs/kalico/G-Codes.md

 multiplier for the secondary extruder corresponding to the belay specified by `BELAY` and disables extrusion multiplier adjustments by the belay.
-If `OVERRIDE` is 1, then the specified belay cannot be re-enabled automatically until the ENABLE_BELAY command is used with the same belay specified for the `BELAY` parameter.
+If `OVERRIDE` is 1, then the specified belay cannot be re-enabled automatically until the ENABLE_BELAY or BELAY_CLEAR_OVERRIDE command is used with the same belay specified for the `BELAY` parameter.
 The `OVERRIDE` parameter currently is only relevant if extruder_type is set to 'trad_rack' in the corresponding [belay config section](Config_Reference.md#belay).
 If not specified, `OVERRIDE` defaults to 0.

+### BELAY_CLEAR_OVERRIDE
+`BELAY_CLEAR_OVERRIDE BELAY=<config_name>`: Clears any override set by the DISABLE_BELAY command that would prevent the belay specified by `BELAY` from being automatically enabled.

 ### BELAY_SET_STEPPER
 `BELAY_SET_STEPPER BELAY=<config_name> STEPPER=<extruder_stepper_name>`: Selects